MichaIng/DietPi-Docs/docs/software/log_system.md

     Remark: This option significantly writes less so than a constant log writing system, e.g. the *Full logging mode*.
     See also <https://www.raspberrypi.org/forums/viewtopic.php?t=11258#p123670>.

-## Full - Full logging system with Rsyslog and Logrotate
+## Full Logging

-This option is ideal for users who require the maximum logging possible, with no interference from DietPi.
+This option is ideal for users who require persistent maximum logging, with no interference from DietPi.
+Rsyslog and Logrotate are installed as well to make core system logs available as text files in `/var/log` while limiting the growth of each individual log file.

 Pros/Cons:
-─ Mounts */var/log* to DISK
+─ */var/log* remains on disk.
 ─ Decreases overall system performance
-─ Reduces the life of your SD card due to increased filesystem IO (read/write)
+─ Reduces the life of your SD card due to increased filesystem I/O (read/write)
 \+ Comes with both Rsyslog and Logrotate installed as standard
 \+ The "standard" of Linux logging systems, essential if your log file data is critical to system operation and/or maintenance